Radiant heating#

 Get the right design

 Like with heat pumps, radiant heating has to be designed for your space or you will be disappointed with the results.
 Many of the early adopters bought and installed their own equipment and didn’t choose the right wavelength, power, and beam angles for their spaces, partly because so few independent heating consultants are willing to take on radiant heating design.
 We’ve taken advice from an independent heating consultant to help groups know how to avoid this problem.
 We were surprised when he told us to go straight to the manufacturers.
+He says you can trust the reputable ones to design a system using their products to suit your space and give it even heat coverage.

 The manufacturers won’t install the panels for you.
 With gas boilers and heat pumps, the installer’s skills make a real difference to performance, efficiency, and longevity.
 With radiant panels, they don’t.
 Any competent electrical contractor should be able to install the equipment to a specified design but the manufacturers sometimes also have installers they recommend.